Matt Gill

-Matthew James Gill (born 8 November 1980) is an English professional football coach and former player, who is an assistant coach at Swansea City.
+Matthew James Gill (born 8 November 1980) is an English professional football coach and former player.

 He began his career in 1997, notably representing Peterborough United, Exeter City and Bristol Rovers.

 Following his retirement in 2014, he moved into coaching, first becoming assistant manager at Tranmere Rovers before taking a post at the Norwich City academy.
 He left Norwich in October 2018, joining local rivals Ipswich Town as first-team coach to new manager Paul Lambert.
 Following Lambert's departure in February 2021, Gill was appointed as caretaker manager before Lambert's successor, Paul Cook, was appointed.
 Gill left the club in May 2021.
 He briefly joined Russell Martin at Milton Keynes Dons, before the pair moved to Swansea City in August 2021.
+He followed Martin to Southampton in June 2023 before leaving the club in December 2024.

 Playing career

 Peterborough United

 Born in Chatham, Kent, Gill began his career as a trainee with Third Division side Peterborough United.
 On 25 April 1998, during the 1997–98 season, Gill broke through into Peterborough's first team during a 3–1 loss to Torquay United.
 In over seven years at Peterborough, Gill made 149 first team appearances, scoring five goals.